mplough/mplough.github.io/_posts/2020-02-17-basic-piano-recording-techniques.md

 ### Audio vs. MIDI

-A digital audio file contains the sounds that you hear.
+An audio file contains the sounds that you hear.

 A MIDI file contains no sounds of its own and instead contains commands that instruct an instrument how it should play sounds (note on, note off, pedal down, pedal up, etc.).

-As MIDI is a huge world unto itself and doesn't allow one-step recording of the sound of a performance, I'll focus on digital audio here.
+As MIDI is a huge world unto itself and doesn't allow one-step recording of the sound of a performance, I'll focus on plain-old audio here.

-### Types of digital audio files
+### Types of audio files

-Digital audio files that you download or stream are compressed to save bandwidth and storage space.
+Audio files that you download or stream are compressed to save bandwidth and storage space.
 Some degradation in quality occurs with typical "lossy" compression techniques such as MP3 or AAC.
 As a result, some pianos will record uncompressed WAV files with no associated degradation.
 Sharing WAV